andrea-aus-hh/resume/_includes/programming_languages.md

 ### Programming Languages
-- The good (used every day at work): Java
+- Used every day at work: Java
-- The average (used at work, but not as a primary language): TypeScript
+- Used at work, but not every day: TypeScript, Golang
-- The ok: Golang.
-- The amateur: Python
+- I did the work for my bachelor thesis in Python (Matplotlib, numpy)
 - I also have sometimes touched: FORTRAN, C, Rust